 Planning For When Your Mind Fades

-As our population ages, age-related diseases, such as Alzheimer’s and other forms of dementia, will afflict an increasing number of people.
-Although irreversible and incurable, those diagnosed with these diseases can live for prolonged periods of time with treatment.
+Studies estimate that more than 6 million Americans are currently living with Alzheimer’s.
+And as our population ages, Alzheimer’s and other forms of dementia will afflict an increasing number of people.
+Although irreversible and incurable, those diagnosed with these diseases can live for long periods of time with treatment.

 In the early stages of the disease, individuals with dementia can maintain a good quality of life.
-However, as the disease progresses, that changes.
-They lose their ability to recognize family members, become increasingly fearful and agitated, and are unable to take care of themselves.
+However, that changes as the disease progresses.
+People afflicted with dementia lose their ability to recognize family members, become increasingly fearful and agitated, and are unable to take care of their basic needs.

 If you receive a dementia diagnosis, what type of treatment would you want?
 Would your wishes change as the disease progresses?

 Living Will for Dementia